kcirick/gvimsurfer/README.md

 Description:
 ------------
-  - Features/functions inspired by jumanji and vimperator
+  - Features/functions inspired by jumanji and vimprobable
   - organized in a way it makes sense
   - Requires following as dependencies:
    - gtk+-2